SylvaC

 SylvaC (with a deliberate capital C at the end) is a brand of British ornamental pottery characterised primarily by figurines of animals and Toby Jugs.
-The SylvaC company briefly ceased production in 1982 although production of SylvaC pieces was resumed in 1998 by the current trademark holder Norman Williams.
+The SylvaC company ceased production in 1982.

 The company was founded in 1894 by William Copestake and William Shaw.
 They gave their names to the fledgling company - Shaw and Copestake.
 Copestake left in 1895, however, and Richard Hull became Shaw's partner.
 Hull's son joined in 1936 and in 1938 the Thomas Lawrence Falcon Pottery was bought (which produced pottery with the distinctive 'falcon' mark on it).
 However, the Shaw and Copestake company maintained its original name right up until the end.

-Central to the SylvaC line throughout its history were figurines of animals, and rabbits in particular.
+Central to the SylvaC line throughout its history were figurines of animals, and Snub Nose Bunnies in particular.
 Dogs were also popular and virtually every breed ended-up being characterised in pottery.
-Many variations of Toby Jugs were produced, including 'character' versions which celebrated events or tied into product advertising.
+SylvaC also produced 100s of vases, kitchenalia, decorative items, facepots and moneyboxes.
+All seem to be collectable so there is something for everyone.

-Although many colours and glazes were used, most people remember the distinctive orange or green glazes most.
+Although many colours and glazes were used, the distinctive beige or green glazes are most common.
+The Snub Nose Bunnies are very collectable and come in almost every colour, some being much more collectable than others (Yellow, Mustard and Purple being extremely sought after, while the more common beige and green can be bought for little money) Large "Fireside" bunnies and dogs are hard to find and cellulose models made by SylvaC are becoming more rare due to the delicate type of finishing.
+Gnomes can also be highly sought after in cellulose.

-SylvaC pieces are not rare; however, they are becoming collectable, and the best pieces can fetch high prices.
-There is a common belief that pieces made after 1982 are fakes or somehow "less" SylvaC than pieces made before then.
-As with any collectable, there is a vested interest in keeping prices high despite the fact that SylvaC was never particularly expensive to produce and not in any sense rare and certainly never meant to be high art.
-The Falconware/SylvaC brands have passed through many hands since the days of Shaw&Copestake and the notion of a "Golden Era" of SylvaC is a very modern construct that has had a detrimental effect on all of the great pottery houses, especially those based in Stoke-on-Trent.
+SylvaC pieces are not rare; however, they are becoming collectable, bagging a bargain and the best pieces can still fetch high prices.
+Pieces made after 1982 are fakes or reproductions and are worth very little to real collectors.
+Collector groups like SylvaC Collectors on FaceBook exchange information on genuine pieces and how to spot the fakes and reproductions so that collectors can avoid paying too much for the non genuine items.